Engency/docker-webserver-php/README.md

 All images include;

 - php 8.0 with APCu, pdo, mysql, sqlite, gd, tidy
-- apache 2.4 with mod_rewrite
+- apache 2.4 with mod_rewrite and mod_alias
-- git client
 - the Dutch language
 - timezone set to Amsterdam